electraone/datafiles/manual/src/developers/luaext.md

+### TransformIn function
+A function that can be used to transform an incoming MIDI value.

+Work to be done...

+### TransformOut function
+A function that can be used to transform an outgoing MIDI value.

+Work to be done...

 ### SysEx byte function
 A SysEx byte functions may be used in SysEx templates to calculate and insert bytes to specific locations in the SysEx messages.

+work to be done...

+### SysexBlock
+A library to work with SysEx message.
+On contrary to simple arrays of bytes, SysexBlock allows users to work with large SysEx message efficiently.

 work to be done...